psoaresbj/styled-gen/src/importFonts/README.md

 )
 ```

-- Use it in your global style component (you should have one)
+Use it in your global style component (you should have one):

 ```jsx
 // GlobalStyle.js